Non-linear fitting with joint spatial regularization in Arterial Spin Labeling: Methods

 \subsection{Parameter optimization}

-To identify a good set of model and regularization parameters a grid search was performed on the synthetic dataset.
-The resulting regularization parameters amounted to $\gamma_{init}=10^{-4}$ and $\delta_{init}=10^{-2}$ which were reduced by 0.5 and 0.1 respectively after each Gauss-Newton step down to $\gamma_{final}=2\cdot 10^{-6}$ and $\delta_{final}=10^{-8}$.
+To identify a good set of model and regularization parameters a grid search was performed on the synthetic dataset \responseEditor{E.C0}{and in vivo healthy subjects}.
+The resulting regularization parameters amounted to \responseEditor{E.C0}{$\gamma_{init}=10^{-3}$} and \responseEditor{E.C0}{$\delta_{init}=1$} which were reduced by 0.5 and 0.1 respectively after each Gauss-Newton step down to \responseEditor{E.C0}{$\gamma_{final}=6.5\cdot 10^{-6}$ and $\delta_{final}=10^{-2}$}.
 A reduction of regularization parameters was observed to be beneficial for overall convergence in IRGN methods~\citep{Bakushinsky2004, Barbara2008, Blaschke1997}.
 Relative tolerance for convergence was set to $10^{-8}$ between consecutive evaluations of function value.
-Regarding the inner iterations 50 were used in the initial Gauss-Newton step and the number was increased by a factor of two up to 1000, i.e. {50, 100, 200, ..., 1000}.
+Regarding the inner iterations, 50 were used in the initial Gauss-Newton step and the number was increased by a factor of two \responseRtwo{R2.C15}{until the maximum allowed number of 1000 iterations is reached }, i.e. $iter^k=\min\{50*2^k, 1000\}$.
 A total of ten Gauss-Newton steps were performed.
-The ratio of the model parameters $\alpha_0/\alpha_1=1/2$ of TGV$^2$ was chosen according to~\citet{Knoll2011}.
-These parameter settings were used for all parameter map estimations from synthetic and in vivo data throughout this work.
+The ratio of the model parameters $\beta_0/\beta_1=1/2$ of TGV$^2$ was chosen according to~\citet{Knoll2011}. \responseEditor{E.C0}{ For in vivo data, the TGV$^2$ related weight $\gamma_{final}=3\cdot 10^{-5}$ was used.}